devsecops-workshop/workshop-guide/content/12-create-policy/_index.md

 - On the next page you could enable enforcement of the policy for the **Build** and/or **Deploy** stages. **Don't enable enforcement yet!**
 - Click **Save**

-## Modify Log4Shell Policy

-We have to add the Log4Shell policy to the `workshop` category.

-- search for `Log4Shell` and click on it.
-- remove the current categorie and add `Workshop`
-- save the policy

 ## Test the Policy

 Start the pipeline with the affected image version: